DO YOU WANT TO BE THE NEXT VICTIM?

 Stock tips are just ideas.
 In other words, stock tips aren’t worth shit.
 Only your due diligence and fundamental/rational analysis of a company will bring to your attention great stocks to pick.

 Another danger is to invest in market picks.
 As the stock goes up, it comes down.
-And when the market as a whole come down, even good companies share’s price will follow suit.
+And when the market as a whole comes down, even good companies share’s price will follow suit.

 Market heights are developed by an influx of money into the market stock following positive sentiments by investors.
-It is demand/supply, the more stocks investors demand, the more the price go up.
+It is demand/supply, the more stocks investors demand, the more the price goes up.

 Here is the problem with picks, they go for a correction (investors pull out their money), and when you stay invested, you are going to lose money and the time to just recover the investment is between 3 months up to 5 years depending on circumstances.
 This is the best way to lose money.